dober-man/f5-agility-labs-waf/docs/class6/module1/lab1.rst

 1.1.1 Open RDP to the Client linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**For users with Mac's, as you type the credentials, they won't show up as you type.
+**For users with Mac's, keystrokes won't show as you type.
 Don't worry, just keep typing and login.
-Just because you don't see them doesn't mean you aren't typing.

 Log into the Linux Client via RDP using the following credentials: